 This is money deposited in trust by the buyer when they are submitting an Offer to Purchase on a property.
 The funds are held by the seller’s lawyer or real estate agent until the sale is closed.

 These are the funds put down by the borrower upfront towards the purchase of a house.
 The down payment is the difference between the purchase price of the house and the amount of the mortgage loan.

 The value of a property after deducting any outstanding mortgage amount being owed on it.

 Also known as Certificate of Status.
 It is a document that details important information relating to a specific condominium unit and the condominium corporation.
-Information included may relate to by-laws, rules and regulations, insurance information, property management and ownership, etc. An estoppel fee is applicable if you are buying a condo.
+The information included may relate to by-laws, rules and regulations, insurance information, property management, and ownership, etc. An estoppel fee is applicable if you are buying a condo.